What are the minimum qualifications I need to apply?

 Any questions you have about the recruitment process, or your application can be addressed to [email protected].

 We do provide detailed project proposals which should answer many of the technical questions you might have.
 There will be opportunities for networking and questions for recruiting supervisors further on during the application process.
 As a result and we discourage contact at this stage.

 Should I submit supporting evidence such as a CV or a degree certificate with my application?

 You do not need to send or attach a CV as the information you will complete in the Student Recruitment System is sufficient for us to evaluate your application as a whole.
 There is an opportunity to provide detail about your employment history in the ‘Additional Information’ part of the application.
 You can also use the free-text space in the ‘Research Interests’ part of the application to highlight where your degree, or technical experience and expertise make you a good fit for research at the ICR, or on a specific project.
 It can be useful for supervisors to see your university transcripts to understand more about the specific content of your degree.
 The Registry team can also use this information to check your eligibility.

 I am an overseas applicant.
 Will a studentship at the ICR cover the university tuition fees for the full four years?

-If you are offered and accept a fully funded four-year PhD Studentship at the ICR, annual university tuition fees will be covered for the duration of your studies.
+For all projects, except those that are funded by the CRUK Convergence Science Centre, if you are offered and accept a fully funded four-year PhD Studentship at the ICR, annual university tuition fees will be covered for the duration of your studies.